EQE exam training

-The training for each of the papers starts with three days of workshops, given in Maastricht.
-You’ll learn various methods for tackling the relevant paper and you’ll receive coaching from the trainers in the subject matter.
+The training for each of the papers starts with three days of workshops (A and B combined), given in Maastricht.
+You’ll learn a methodology for tackling each of the exam papers and you’ll receive coaching from the trainers in the subject matter.
 After the course, you’ll have access to Maastricht University’s electronic learning environment, which will provide you with online support from fellow students and the trainers as well as additional exercises so you can practise your drafting skills.

 All course materials and teaching will be in English.

-- trains you for Paper C or Paper D of the EQE
+- trains you for EQE Papers A/B, for Paper C and/or for Paper D

-In part DI of the EQE, you’ll need to answer a set of legal questions.
-In part DII, you’ll have to draft a legal opinion following an inquiry from a client.
+In Part II of EQE Paper D, you’ll have to draft a legal opinion following an inquiry from a client.

 Workshop duration: 3 days

-Online learning: from October 2017 to March 2018, you will receive 8 assignments (6 with a set of DI questions and two DII papers); one of the DI assignments will be marked by the tutor.
+Online learning: from October 2019 to March 2020, you will receive 8 assignments (6 with a set of Part I questions and two Part II papers); one of the Part I assignments will be marked by the tutor.

 During the course use will be made of the book “Tactics for D” written by Cees Mulder and Nyske Blokhuis.
-The book provides a methodology for EQE Paper D. The book will be handed out to the participants.
-The book has recently been issued by Helze Publisher.
+The book provides a methodology for EQE Paper D. The book has been issued by Helze Publisher.

 EQE Paper C

-In part C of the EQE, you will file a notice of opposition against granted European patent.
+In Paper C of the EQE, you are required to draft a notice of opposition against granted European patent.

 Workshop duration: 3-days

 During the course use will be made of the book “Smart in C” written by Nyske Blokhuis and Cees Mulder.
-The book provides a new, simple and efficient methodology for EQE Paper C. The book will be handed out to the participants.
-The book has recently been issued by Helze Publisher.
+The book provides a new, simple and efficient methodology for EQE Paper C. The book has been issued by Helze Publisher.

-On 24 January 2018, there will be an opportunity for participants in the trainings for both papers to attend a final face-to-face question and answer session with the trainers.
-In preparation, you can hand in an answer to an exam paper, and the trainer will provide you with detailed comments (a small additional charge may apply).
+On Wednesday 22 January 2020, there will be an opportunity for participants in the training for Paper C and D to attend a final face-to-face question and answer session with the trainers.
+In preparation, you can hand in an answer to an exam paper, and the trainer will provide you with detailed comments (an additional charge applies).